waveform80/picademy_worksheets/CONTRIBUTING.md

 if appropriate (e.g. images of whole windows typically look silly with a rounded border).
 Boxes and images should use contour spacing with the contour set 8pt out from the frame shape.

+## Scratch Vector Blocks

+In the `scratch_icons` sub-directory you'll find a set of sub-directories named after the various palettes of blocks in the Pi's edition of Scratch.
+Each contains SVG (vector) images of the blocks available in each palette.
+With a little knowledge of Inkscape (or Illustrator), it's possible to build decent Scratch scripts suitable for high-resolution printing using these images.

+My recommendation for building scripts using these images would be to follow a process similar to the following:

+1. Open Inkscape and start a new document.

+2. Drag'n'drop the blocks you'll need from the sub-directories into your document.
+Don't worry about labelling, stretching or organizing them yet.

+3. Position the blocks you've dropped using the alignment tools.
+Unfortunately vertical alignment is largely manual at this point (and grids don't help much given the next steps).

+4. For each block in turn, break open its group and edit the text according to your needs.
+If the block needs expanding, use the node tool to do so after editing the text (just select all the right nodes, for example, and use the cursor keys or Ctrl+drag to ensure you move the nodes horizontally and not vertically).
+Re-group each block after editing.

+5. Reszie the page to the drawing (File / Document Properties), export as a high resolution bitmap (300 dpi+) and import into Scribus (you can try importing the SVG directly, but Scribus' handling of SVGs is generally awful).